 rm *meta.txt rm pg*txt rm *-8.txt

-We are left with text versions of our seven books in the download directory and the metadata files for those versions in the download/metadata directory.
+We are left with text versions of our six books in the download directory and the metadata files for those versions in the download/metadata directory.
 Use less to explore the texts and their associated metadata files.

 Bursting Texts into Smaller Pieces

 Note that we can use grep on multiple files.
 In the download directory, try executing the following command.

 egrep "(bees|cows)" * | less

 This will give us a list of all of the lines in our six books where one or both of the search terms appears.
 It is not very useful, however, because we don’t have much sense of the larger context in which the term is situated, and we don’t know how relevant each instance is.
 Is it simply a passing mention of a bee or cow, or a passage that is about both?
 To answer that kind of query we will want to build a simple search engine for our collection of sources.